kevinweber/inline-comments/readme.txt

 == Changelog ==

+= 2.1.5 =
+* The "i" link is now optional.
+By default, no information link is displayed.
+* Fixed not working jQuery tabs in admin backend.

 = 2.1.4 =
 * Recalculate bubble positions when window is resized (pull request from @r-a-y on Github).
 * Minor fixes.